 The aft bilge pump is located under the motorwell access plate forward of the transom.
-The forward bilge pump is located under the poly coverboard inside the console under the helm.
+The forward bilge pump is located under the poly coverboard, with access plate, inside the console under the helm.
+It can reached through the lower rigging door in the head compartment.